 We are a global consultancy that helps our clients drive growth, enhance performance and sustain leadership in the markets they serve.
 We partner with them to develop strategies and implement solutions that enable the transformative change our clients need to own their future.

 With approximately 200 professionals

 Headquartered in Chicago with domestic and international offices

-More than 3,800 professionals with leading expertise
+More than 3,800 professionals with leading industry, functional and technical expertise

 Publicly traded on the NASDAQ since October 2004